- See the majestic, natural beauty of Bhutan's mountains, lakes, and forests

 Please check with us before purchasing your airline tickets to ensure your trip has the necessary minimum number of participants required to operate.

-Accommodations in Bhutan; meals as noted in the daily itinerary, private transport within Bhutan as per the itinerary, monument entrance fees and government taxes, Bhutanese visa fee, services of a skilled bi-lingual guide throughout.
+Double-occupancy accommodations; meals as noted in the daily itinerary, private transport within Bhutan as per the itinerary, monument entrance fees and government taxes, Bhutanese visa fee, services of a skilled bi-lingual guide throughout.

 In addition to the $400 deposit required to reserve your space (fully refundable up to 91 days prior to departure) the cost of your flight on Druk Air from Bangkok to Paro (mandatory add-on cost and subject to change) is also due at the time of registration.
 This payment is due in full and is non-refundable unless REI Adventures cancels your departure for any reason.
 Upon your registration, we purchase your air tickets immediately as seats into Bhutan are very limited.
 If you needed to cancel your trip for a reason covered by travel insurance, this flight cost would be reimbursable by that plan.